One of the most important Human relationships is the one between Mother and Child. As We Feel, So Will Our Children.

 - Less constipation

-- One-on-One Pre-Natal Personal Training: Tailored exercise sessions in the comfort of your own surroundings, where you'll receive individual attention specific to your own requirements and preferences.
+- One-on-One Pre-Natal Exercise Coaching: Tailored exercise sessions in the comfort of your own surroundings, where you'll receive individual attention specific to your own requirements and preferences.
 A full medical screening will be conducted prior to your first session in which pregnancy-related concerns are discussed.
 Packages of 10 and 20 sessions are available.

 - Small Group Sessions for Expectant Mothers: Team up with a small group of mothers-to-be for weekly exercise sessions and educational seminars on ensuring a healthy pregnancy.
 This is a fantastic way to gain mutual support and learn more about pregnancy-related concerns, including pelvic floor strengthening, core stability, posture, and nutritional advice.